gyKa/transi/README.md

 `make install` - installation for production

-`make install-dev` - installation for development
+`make dev-install` - installation for development

 `make update` - updates source, libraries and runs migrations for production